The author is a guitarist and bassist with over 35 years of experience as a musician.

 Electric guitars can be made from things other than wood as well.
 Recent years have seen an increase in the use of alternative and synthetic woods and materials used for both acoustic and electric guitars.
 This is partly to control cost and make guitars more affordable, but it is also because of the ecological pressure on certain wood species.

 For example, Brazilian rosewood is highly sought for electric guitar fretboards for both its beauty and sound.
 However, because it has been so heavily harvested over decades it is a vulnerable species, and trade is strictly regulated.
-Responding to this, guitar companies have used other types of rosewood, or alternative materials such as Richlite or baked maple.
+Responding to this, guitar companies have used other types of rosewood or alternative materials such as Richlite or baked maple.

 Guitar players have had mixed reactions to these alternative woods.
 Part of the problem is the perception that certain woods make a guitar more desirable.
-Many guitars players are drawn to instruments that tick all the boxes when it comes to what is supposed a make a guitar great.
+Many guitar players are drawn to instruments that tick all the boxes when it comes to what is supposed a make a guitar great.

 The other issue is sound and performance.
 Some players feel certain woods are better than others, and there can be no compromise.